sguillory6/e3/README.md

 3. [`Gather`](./e3/Gather.py) which gathers data from an experiment run (either running or finished) off all the machines.
 4. [`Analyze`](./e3/Analyze.py) which analyzes the data from an experiment run into charts that help visualize how well the instance(s) performed and all their "vital signs" while under stress.
+5. [`Deprovision`](./e3/Deprovision.py) which deprovisions the test machines and archives the experiment run.

 In addtion to the global [`Orchestrate`](./e3/Orchestrate.py) entry point, which runs all these phases in order, each phase can also be run individually: